Streets of Fire: Music

+The soundtrack album was released by MCA Records on May 29, 1984, and features the hit single "I Can Dream About You" by Dan Hartman.

 Release

 Reaction

 Larry Gross recalls the filmmakers were optimistic prior to release:

 We all knew in our hearts that Michael was disappointing.
 We felt that we had compensated adequately in making a fun, exciting, stylized world.
 You know, I was disappointed in one aspect: a voiceover from Tom's sister that we had, which Walter later decided to cut.
 Um, there were a couple of things in the narrative that I felt went out that probably should have stayed in.
 At the same time, I was myself knocked out by what Walter and (cinematographer) Andy Laszlo and our editor were doing visually on the film.
 And I felt, as I watched the post-production process going on, I just saw the film getting better and better.
 More impressive.
 To the point where I thought it was going to do well.
 And I thought that we had done what we set out to do.
 Created the world that we set out to create....
 It was a movie that was built to succeed.
 It's funny.
 The movie screened very, very well.
 I remember, after the first screenings, people told me that I was going to be rich for life.
 There was tremendous love and confidence.